ENSA (Version 7.00) Final PT Skills Assessment Exam (PTSA) Answers

 Instructions:

-Use a Copper Cross-Over cable (orange cable) to connect two routers using the G0/0/0 port.
-Use a Copper Straight-Through cable (green cable) to connect the remaining devices according to the correct ports on the topology diagram.
+Select a Copper Straight-Through cable (green cable) and connect the remaining devices according to the correct ports on the topology diagram.

 ENSA (Version 7.00) Final PT Skills Assessment Exam (PTSA) Answers 12